Skip to main content

 Zero Allocation

-Fiber is optimized for high-performance, meaning values returned from fiber.Ctx are not immutable by default and will be re-used across requests.
-As a rule of thumb, you must only use context values within the handler and must not keep any references.
-Once you return from the handler, any values obtained from the context will be re-used in future requests.
+Fiber is optimized for high performance, meaning values returned from fiber.Ctx are not immutable by default and will be reused across requests.
+As a rule of thumb, you should use context values only within the handler and must not keep any references.
+Once you return from the handler, any values obtained from the context will be reused in future requests.
 Here is an example:

 func handler(c fiber.Ctx) error {